 The NFA CORE VALUES are:

-· Members of the NFA aspire to provide excellent, value for money and customer-led housing services for residents in partnership with their local councils.
+· Members of the NFA aspire to provide excellent, value for money and customer-led services for residents in partnership with their local councils.

 · Members will seek to develop innovation and continuous improvement in providing, managing and maintaining affordable homes in sustainable neighbourhoods.